WCSCourses/Molecular_Approaches_Clinical_Microbiology_2025/modules/bioinformatics/Bioinformatics.md

 5. Are the antigens associated with a particular ST always the same?

 ## Practical 4: Whole genome sequence analyses using PubMLST
 PubMLST.org (https://pubmlst.org) is a free online web-based resource which uses the Bacterial Isolate Genome Sequence database (BIGSdb) genomics platform.
-In addition to extensive data libraries (>1,200,000 bacterial isolates and >1,000,000 genomes) PubMLST incorporates typing information and analytical tools for identifying and storing genetic variation on a gene-by-gene basis (1).
+In addition to extensive data libraries (>1,500,000 bacterial isolates and >1,200,000 genomes) PubMLST incorporates typing information and analytical tools for identifying and storing genetic variation on a gene-by-gene basis (1).
 PubMLST databases are available for many bacterial species, including *Neisseria meningitidis* within the PubMLST Neisseria database, which can be used to type bacteria enabling epidemiological and other investigations.

 In this practical you will use PubMLST to analyse whole genome sequence (WGS) data from meningococci isolated in Africa.
 These data originate from 716 meningococci obtained 2011-2016 from 11 countries in the meningitis belt and were published in EBioMedicine in 2019 (2).

+> **Please note that you will need to sign up for a PubMLST account and register this with the *Neisseria* isolate database.
+See https://pubmlst.org/site-accounts.**

 ### Navigating PubMLST
 Open a new browser window and type: https://pubmlst.org/neisseria